Convergence culture: The challenge of convergence culture

-As the idea of convergence culture became more apparent in media and cultural studies writings, other scholars such as Nick Couldry and James Hay, saw the notion to be over-used catch all term.
+As the idea of convergence culture became more apparent in media and cultural studies, other scholars such as Nick Couldry and James Hay, saw the notion to be over-used catch all term.
 They began to question convergence culture as a buzzword that has yet to be fully mapped, and demands specificity.
 Scholars Anders Fagerjord and Tanja Storsul believe that while it may be an appropriate term to describe the changing technologies, convergence should not be applied as a "catch-all term."
 Instead, they propose the use of adjectives when using the term in order to highlight the type of convergence, whether it be media, regulatory, network and so on.
 This is because convergence has come to mean many things in different contexts and if not specified, can result in unwanted complexity and meaninglessness.
 Critics like Ginette Verstraete, have also mentioned a need to acknowledge and discuss the converged culture discourse within the context of other social spaces such as politics and economics.
 Jenkins in response also agreed to this need for further discussion, proposing to explore it in a more nuanced framework.

 Other challenges that may concern a converged culture, are the political aspect of politics involved, regarding issues of media concentration and regulation of social networking sites and the use of "free labour".
 As various media and technological industries begin to merge, traditional media policies regarding each platform are beginning to overlap and become irrelevant.
 Furthermore, there is the additional challenge of user-generated content that goes under the radar, not having "gatekeepers" manage everything.
 Therefore, it has become a global challenge to embrace this change and implement policies and control accordingly.

 Another challenge faced by the media industry is how to deal with digital communication and information technologies.
 With the rapid development of convergence culture, media professionals, like reporters, are frightened or confused whether their current skills are needed in the future.
 It’s common for them to have fear and resistance to change.
 Meanwhile, in this converged environment, the competition between different media becomes fiercer.
 The news media has adopted a 24-hour news cycle over time to provide a constant flood of information.
 Reporters are expected to process more stories and add more work to keep up with the industry demand, which are overloaded without appropriate financial compensation.